Katlego-DataLab/DecodeLabs-01-Rag_ChatBot/README.md

 ---

 ###  Final Solution: Removed LLM entirely
-After multiple LLM-related crashes, the decision was made to remove the LLM generation step and use **retrieval-only RAG**.
+After multiple LLM-related crashes, the decision was made to remove the LLM generation step and use retrieval-only RAG.
 The chatbot now returns the top retrieved chunks directly as answers.

-**Result:** Zero crashes, fast responses, stable deployment, and still fully functional as a RAG system — because the knowledge base chunks are already dense and informative.
+**Result:** Zero crashes, fast responses, stable deployment, and still fully functional as a RAG system because the knowledge base chunks are already dense and informative.

 **Lesson:** For local deployment on limited RAM, retrieval-only RAG is more robust than generation-based RAG with large models.
 LLM generation should be offloaded to an API (e.g. OpenAI, Anthropic, or HuggingFace Inference API) rather than run locally.